Problem

 Credential Manager

-Another method you can use to connect to remote domains using Windows Authentication is to use the Credential Manager built into Windows.
-This can be a little tricky to setup, especially if you are connecting over a VPN (and an added complication in my environment is that I am using a Mac host, connected by VPN to a remote domain in a data center, and connecting from Management Studio inside a Windows virtual machine).
+Another method to connect to remote domains using Windows Authentication is to use the Credential Manager built into Windows.
+This can be a little tricky to setup, especially if you are connecting over a VPN.
+An added complication in my environment is that I am using a Mac host.
+This is connected by VPN to a remote domain in a data center.
+From there, I am connecting from Management Studio inside a Windows virtual machine.

 Once you are sure you have the right FQDN (make sure you can ping it by name, or better yet, telnet to the server name on the SQL Server port (usually 1433)), go to Control Panel > Credential Manager, choose Windows Credentials, and Add a Windows Credential: